 The post will celebrate the 100th anniversary of its founding in 2019.
 Although only open to the general public on certain occasions, the "new headquarters" (1975) contains items regarding Wyszomirski and the post's first one hundred years.

+Located in the south-central section of the cemetery is an elevated plateau in the middle of which is a column topped by an American eagle and erected in 1872.
+The northern face of the base is inscribed in memory of those who died in the "War of the Rebellion," The other three faces list battles regiments with a high proportion of Amsterdamians fought.
 Most are immediately recognizable to any student of American history: West Point (Virginia), Fredericksburg, and Spotsylvania.
 One, Olustree (Florida), little known today, was of the bitterest one-day battles of the war, in which the 115th New York State Volunteer Infantry (NYSVI) fought.
-The other wasn’t actually a battle: Andersonville, the notorious Confederate prison, represents the plight of Amsterdamian who were POWs.
-Noticeably absent is any mention of Harpers Ferry, at which the brand-new 115th was surrendered as part of a Union army through no fault of its own...Read More
+The other wasn't actually a battle: Andersonville, the notorious Confederate prison, represents the plight of Amsterdamian who were POWs.
+Noticeably absent is any mention of Harpers Ferry, at which the brand-new 115th was surrendered as part of a Union army through no fault of its own.
+Paroled, it was sidelined as non-combatants until released from same.
+It thereafter fought with a vengeance to prove its valor, becoming known as the "Iron Hearted Regiment."
+It became a "flying squad" of the Union armies, sent wherever the action was difficult or unusual.

 53 Church Street was once the circa 1860s home of a prominent city businessman and his physician brother.
 Since 1961, it has been the headquarters of PAV, established by returning Polish-American veterans in 1946.
 Once, just one of over twenty veterans' organizations in the city: now it is one of only two.

-In the southeastern portion of the cemetery, there is a flagpole and two stones on one base, one in English, one in Polish, dedicated to the dead of World War One.
+In the southeastern portion of the cemetery, there is a flagpole and two stones on one base, one in English, and one in Polish, dedicated to the dead of World War One.
 In front is a semicircle of headstones, including that of John Wyszomirski, for whom American Legion Post 701 is named.
-The stones were dedicated May 30, 1928 by the Saint Michaels’ Society (St. Michael’s Roman Catholic Church) On the same base is also a salute or signal gun, sometimes also called a yacht cannon.
-It was designed with a top-loading breech which accepts small caliber blank charges, and was fired by a lanyard pull on a trigger.
+The stones were dedicated May 30, 1928, by the Saint Michaels' Society (St. Michael's Roman Catholic Church) On the same base is also a salute or signal gun, sometimes also called a yacht cannon.
+It was designed with a top-loading breech that accepts small-caliber blank charges and was fired by a lanyard pull on a trigger.

 When the local Ukrainian social organization shuttered its club house operation, one of its leaders designed and invested in the placement of three large tablets in Saint Nicholas' Ukrainian Catholic Cemetery.
 The third stone honors Ukrainian-American veterans.
 All were erected and dedicated in 2011.